primatejs/primate/docs/guide/components.md

 ## Partials

-It is sometimes necessary to serve a bare component without the `app.html` page, especially if you're replacing some parts of the page.
+It is sometimes necessary to serve a bare component without a fully-fledged page, especially if you're replacing some parts of the page on the frontend (say, using HTMX).
 To this end, you can use the `partial` option of the `view` handler.

 ```js caption=routes/partial-hello.js
 import view from "primate/handler/view";